koding/kdlearn/guides/drupal-kdapp/index.md

 ---
+draft: true
 author: Granger Lang
 username: glang
 date: 2014-07-30
-description: '5 Easy steps to getting Drupal up and running on Koding'
+description: [DRAFT] '5 Easy steps to getting Drupal up and running on Koding'
 categories: [Drupal]
 ---

-# 5 Easy steps to getting started with Drupal on Koding
+# [DRAFT] 5 Easy steps to getting started with Drupal on Koding

 **What is Drupal?**
 Drupal is an open source content management platform powering millions of websites and applications.
 It’s built, used, and supported by an active and diverse community of people around the world.
 [Learn more](http://drupal.org).